hychen/ke-e/README.md

 - sequence — produce an array of given arbitraries in order.
 - object — produce an object.
 - objectOf - transform a class to an object arbitrary.
+- small - produce smaller version of a arbitrary.

 ### Locale